The Amazing Race 20

 The Amazing Race 20 is the twentieth season of the American reality competition show The Amazing Race.
 Hosted by Phil Keoghan, it featured eleven teams of two, each with a pre-existing relationship, competing in a race around the world to win US$1,000,000.
 This season visited five continents and ten countries and traveled over 36000 mi during twelve legs.
 Starting in Santa Barbara wine country, racers traveled through Argentina, Paraguay, Italy, Austria, Germany, Azerbaijan, Tanzania, India, and Japan before returning to the United States and finishing in Oahu.
 Elements of the show that returned for this season include the Switchback.
-The season premiered on CBS on Sunday, February 19, 2012, and the two-hour finale aired on May 6, 2012.
+The season premiered on CBS on February 19, 2012, and concluded on May 6, 2012.

 Married couple Dave and Rachel Brown were the winners of this season, while U.S. Border Patrol agents Art Velez and J.J.
-Carrell finished in second place, and Big Brother dating couple Brendon Villegas and Rachel Reilly finished in third place.
+Carrell finished in second place and Big Brother dating couple Brendon Villegas and Rachel Reilly finished in third place.

 Production

 Development and filming

 The starting line of The Amazing Race 20 was on the grounds of the Bridlewood Estate in the Santa Barbara wine country.

 CBS renewed the series for its 20th season on June 16, 2011.
 Filming for this season began on November 26, 2011 with teams spotted at Los Angeles International Airport.
-This season spanned a little over 36000 mi in twenty-two cities and five continents, with first-time visits to Paraguay and Azerbaijan.
+This season spanned a little over 36000 mi in 22 cities and five continents, with first-time visits to Paraguay and Azerbaijan.